15 Nov 4 Common Injuries That Go Unnoticed after a Car Accident

 It’s easy to shrug off the significance of a headache.
 But it could mean something more than just a little discomfort.
 The pain of a headache could stem from a concussion or other serious injury.
 Concussions vary in their level of severity, but with any head injury, you should consult a medical professional as it could be something more serious.
 Even if your head was not hit during the accident, the sudden jolt of an accident can still lead to a concussion or even brain damage.
 Symptoms of a concussion include blurred sight, foggy mind, trouble remembering, difficulty sleeping, or difficulty staying awake.

-Headaches after a car wreck can also be a result from tightness in the neck and back.
+Headaches after a car wreck can also be a result of tightness in the neck and back.
 Working through any of this tightness with some stretches and massages will save you from some future pain.

 4. Back Pain